The moment you use a term like “capital strategy” it invokes an image of something that feels complicated and hard.

 - The time to raise capital

-- The time to turn their capital on
+- The time to turn that capital on

 - How to keep the capital running